mental1104/Discrete-Mathematics/chapter1/readme.md

 ![](./pic/2.png)

-### 3.Give a compound proposition, determine whether it is satisfiable by checking its truth value for all positive assignments of truth values to its propositional variables
+### 3.Give a compound proposition, determine whether it is satisfiable by checking its truth value for all positive assignments of truth values to its propositional variables

 [code](./project_3.cpp)